 The police and hospital cannot make you take any tests to prove that you are telling the truth.
 These tests might include tests called polygraph tests or voice stress tests.
 You do not have to take any of these tests.
 The police must look into what happened to you even if you do not take these tests.

 If someone has sexually assaulted you, the hospital can perform an exam.
 You have the right to say no to the exam or any part of the exam.
 You also have the right to say no if you are offered any medication or treatment.
 You have the right to have someone with you during the exam if you want.
 This person can be anyone, such as a family member or friend.
-This person is also allowed to be there when the police talk to you.
+This person is also allowed to be there if the police talk to you.
 You have the right to have the same exam as a person who does not have disabilities.
 This means that the hospital must give you accommodations if you need them.
 Accommodations may include an interpreter or assistive technology.

 You have the right to a lawyer.
 You can have a personal representative.
 A personal representative is someone who can do things for you on your behalf, such as speak to lawyers.
 If you choose to have a personal representative, they will see all of the private information about your case, even if it is something that is only for you.
 You can choose a trusted family member or an advocate to serve as your personal representative.
-(Ohio Revised Code (ORC) 2930.02)

 While the police are looking into what has happened to you, they may need to collect information.
 This information can include things that you own that you want back, like your clothing that the nurses look at.
 Once these things are not needed for your case, you should get them back.

-You have the right to be there when there are hearings or a trial.
+You have the right to request to be told of all court hearings so that you can be there.
 You have the right to bring a support person with you to any hearings or a trial.
 You have the right to tell what has happened to you and how it hurt you.
 You can also have your representative tell what has happened to you.

+Victims compensation is money that is given to victims of crime to help them after someone has hurt them.
 The Ohio Attorney General’s office may be able to give you money to help pay for things that you have paid for because of a crime.
-Victims compensation is money that is given to victims of crime to help them after someone has hurt them.
 You have the right to fill out a form for this money.

-If you have a question about your rights, or if you think that your rights have been violated, you can call Disability Rights Ohio at 800-282-9181 and select Option 2.
+If you have a question about your rights, or if you think that your rights have been violated, you can call Disability Rights Ohio at 800-282-9181 and select option 2.
 We can help you understand your rights and work with you to make you can use your rights.